RicardoFredes/rc-portal/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-You can pass props when call to your portal component:
+You can pass props when calling your portal component:

 ```jsx
 import React from 'react';